sss-lehigh/SystemsTutorials/gpus/example1/README.md

 In order to use a GPU to get improvements in performance, we must copy memory from the CPU to the GPU, perform a calculation with code we write, and copy results in memory back from the GPU to the CPU.

+To learn more about the performing the map pattern in a high level library on the GPU [read here](../docs/MapOnGPU.md).

 In this example we demonstrate how to do this on a CPU at a high level, a high level way to do this on the GPU using [Thrust](https://thrust.github.io), and how this operation could be written as a kernel (GPU code) in [CUDA](https://docs.nvidia.com/cuda/cuda-c-programming-guide/index.html).